U.S. military mistakenly ships live anthrax to labs in nine states

 Researchers at a lab designed to handle extremely dangerous pathogens sent what they believed were killed samples of anthrax to another CDC lab, one with fewer safeguards and therefore not authorized to work with live anthrax.

-Scores of CDC employees were potentially exposed to the live anthrax, but none became ill.
+Scores of CDC employees could have been exposed to the live anthrax, but none became ill.

 That incident and a similar one last spring, in which CDC scientists shipped what they thought was a benign form of bird flu but which was actually a highly virulent strain, led U.S. lawmakers to fault a "dangerous pattern" of safety lapses at government labs.

-"These events shouldn't happen," said Stephen Morse of Columbia University, a former program manager for biodefense at the Pentagon's Defense Advanced Research Projects Agency (DARPA).
+"These events shouldn't happen," said Stephen Morse of Columbia University, a former programme manager for biodefence at the Pentagon's Defense Advanced Research Projects Agency.

 Scientists working with the most dangerous pathogens follow a "two-person rule," never handling samples alone.
 The second pair of eyes is meant to insure scientists take proper precautions during experiments.

-Two people should also vet shipments of supposedly killed anthrax, Morse said: "We can put greater safeguards in place."
+Two people should also vet shipments of supposedly killed anthrax.
+"We can put greater safeguards in place," Morse said.

-(Additional reporting by Lisa Lambert; Editing by Sandra Maler, Eric Beech and Andrew Hay)
+(Additional reporting by Lisa Lambert in Washington and James Pearson in Seoul; Editing by Sandra Maler, Eric Beech, Andrew Hay and Leslie Adler)